dailydotdev/docs/docs/for-content-creators/content-guidelines.md

 ❌ Content that is irrelevant for developers.

-❌ Content that is used only or primarily for self-promotion.
+❌ Content that is used only or primarily for self-promotion or any other type of promotion.

-❌ Content that is not written in English.
+❌ Content that is not in English.

 ❌ Content from sources that were not active in the past three months or more.

-❌ Content from sources that don't provide an RSS feed available for public use.
+❌ Content from sources that don't provide an RSS feed or Atom feed available for public use.

 ❌ Content about politically-oriented topics.